 Before you get started with citing, you should learn how to differentiate between primary and secondary sources.
-This is a must step to take because these two groups of sources should be formatted taking into account their specifics.
+This is a necessary step to take because these two groups of sources should take into account the specifics of each in formatting.
 The category of primary sources includes such sources as legislation and common law.
-For example, you may use judgments that haven't been reported for your work.
+For example, you may use judgments that haven't been officially reported for your work.
 Cases and judgments fall into the category of primary sources.

 The most commonly used reports from this category include Federal Court Reports.
-If you wonder how to cite them in an appropriate way, have a look at the structure you should stick to:
+If you are wondering how to cite them in an appropriate way, have a look at the structure you should stick to:

-For example, The Official Law Reports (2009) 210 OLR 215.
-If you are going to cite those judgments that haven't been published that are called “unreported judgments” you should format the source like this example suggests: party names, year, court abbreviation, judgment №, full date.
+For example, consider The Official Law Reports (2009) 210 OLR 215.
+If you are going to cite judgments that haven't been published (commonly referred to as “unreported judgments”), you should format the source like this example suggests: party names, year, court abbreviation, judgment №, full date.
 B v Lloyd WBCA 3 (7 May 2015).

 There are a lot of secondary information sources which can be used by a student studying law.
 Most college and university students give preference to journal articles, books, encyclopedias, and websites.
 Internet resources are the most commonly used because many students are short of time to look for other resources.
-If you have found the relevant information in one of the mentioned sources and want to include it in your piece of writing, you are recommended to check out how the Australian Guide to Legal Citation offers to format it in the right way.
+If you have found the relevant information in one of the mentioned sources and want to include it in your piece of writing, we recommend that you examine the Australian Guide to Legal Citation’s suggestions for formatting it in the right way.

-Books: There is a standard guide on citing books, which implies that you should provide the following information: the author's name, the book title, the publication details, the cited page or paragraph.
+Books: There is a standard guide on citing books, which commands you to include the following information: the author's name, the book title, the publication details, and the cited page or paragraph.
 If you are going to cite an edited book, use the following example: Roberts, John, Brown G., Peterson, The Intellectual Property Law (Princeton University Press, 2015).
-What if you want to cite a certain paragraph?
-Then, the format will differ a bit.
-Check out this example: Smith, G., “The Intellectual Property Law,” Roberts and Daly (eds), Consequences of Stealing Intellectual Property (Lawbook, 3d ed, 20014), 10.
+What if you want to cite a particular paragraph?
+In this case, the format will differ a bit.
+Consider this example: Smith, G., “The Intellectual Property Law,” Roberts and Daly (eds), Consequences of Stealing Intellectual Property (Lawbook, 3d ed, 2014), 10.

 Articles: Journal articles are also commonly used by law students.
-If you are going to cite a journal article, assure that you are aware of citing regulations provided by the AGLC.
-When you cite an article, you are supposed to give such details as the author's name, article title, year of the publication, volume, title of the journal, cited page.
+If you are going to cite a journal article, be sure that you are aware of relevant citation regulations provided by the AGLC.
+When you cite an article, you are supposed to give such details as the author's name, article title, year of the publication, volume, title of the journal, Chicago cited page.

-There are three different types of articles: with continuous voluming, without continuous voluming, and those which haven't been printed and can be found only on the Internet.
+There are three different types of articles: those with volumes still in print, those with discontinued volumes, and those which haven't been printed and can be found only on the Internet.
 Take this into account when citing an article used for your work.
 Study the examples below.
 Each of them corresponds to the regulations of the standard Australian guide.

-An article without voluming: Roberts, Matthew, “Which Parliamentary Privileges do Judges Have?”
+An article with discontinued volumes: Roberts, Matthew, “Which Parliamentary Privileges do Judges Have?”
 Public Law 620

 Internet journal article: “Sentencing Guidelines for Taxpayers Convicted of FBAR Violations” (2018)(HG.org) < https://www.hg.org/article.asp?id=46912>

-If you were attentive, you could notice that the year of each kind of article should be cited in either square or round brackets.
-Even such a small error is considered as a mistake when formatting paper resources.
+If you are especially attentive, you likely noticed that the year of each kind of article has been cited in either square or round brackets.
+Even such a small error is considered a mistake when formatting paper resources.
 Bear this in mind when considering their differences.

 Every paper written in an appropriate way should end with a list of references.
-Some students forget that it is impossible just to list all resources used without following a certain structure.
-The third edition of the AGLC provides the helpful guidelines on how to format bibliographies.
-Check it out before you get started, otherwise, you won't be able to meet the standard requirements.
+Some students forget that just including a list of all resources used without following a certain structure is not permissible.
+The third edition of the AGLC provides helpful guidelines on how to format bibliographies.
+Check it out before you get started to ensure you will know how to meet the standard requirements.

-If you doubt that you have the necessary knowledge on how to organize references, keep in mind that the only correct way is to place them in the alphabetical order.
+If you have any doubts as to whether you have the necessary knowledge for organizing references, keep in mind that the only correct way is to place them in alphabetical order.
 Sounds easy, doesn't it?
-If you have many books, articles, etc. used for your college or university assignment in law, the process of organizing resources may be time-consuming.
+If you have used many books, articles, etc. for your law assignment in college or university, the process of organizing resources is often rather time-consuming.

-You need to be attentive not to make mistakes as it is easy to miss a comma, brackets, and other small things that play a significant role.
-When working on your bibliographies, you should make a list of books, cases, etc. having the same subheadings.
+You need to be attentive so as not to make a mistake, such as a misplaced comma, brackets, and other small errors which still manage to play a significant role.
+When working on your bibliographies, you should make a list of books, cases, etc. which all have the same subheadings.
 For example, write “Articles” and place those sources which refer to this category.
 Do the same with books, legislation, reports, etc.

 Don't think that the Australian Guide to Legal Citation has been designed with the aim to make the life of students more complicated.
-Its main goal is to standardize citation regulations and to provide an opportunity to use various legal resources for writing academic assignments and any types of papers without being accused of plagiarism.
-If you follow the guide, you will see that the systematic approach to organizing different types of works is very effective and convenient.
+Its main goal is to standardize citation regulations and to provide an opportunity to use various legal resources for writing academic assignments and all other types of papers without being accused of plagiarism.
+If you follow this guide, you will see that the systematic approach to organizing different types of works is both very effective and convenient.